 1151 Queen East

-Consistent in scale and height with the neighbouring buildings on this block, the development reads as only four storeys; the top two floors are set back in deference to the datum line of the street and the scale of the neighbourhood.
-Similarly, setbacks are employed at the rear of the building, which terraces down to reduce massing and to preserve views.
-The resulting roof decks, patios and balconies on the upper levels offer the additional benefit of prized outdoor space for tenants.
+Consistent in scale and height with the surrounding buildings on this block, the development reads as a four-storey structure in deference to the datum line of the street, with the two top floors set back from the streetwall.
+Setbacks are also employed at the rear of the building, which terraces down to keep the massing proportional, bring in natural light, and preserve views.
+The result is a series of roof decks, patios, and balconies on the upper levels that maximize the outdoor space available to tenants.

 With brick as a primary cladding material, the façade demonstrates contextual sensitivity, reflecting the texture of the existing buildings along this major downtown artery.
 Similarly, the 4,600 sf of retail at grade is designed to extend Queen Street’s character through a lively street edge and human-scale retail.

 With 47 units and a mix of suite sizes that feature one, two, and three bedrooms, 1151 Queen East offers choice to a wide variety of potential tenants, including singles, couples, and families.
 Among the amenities are a ground-floor lobby and rooftop party room that connects to a wraparound outdoor terrace with expansive views of Lake Ontario and the city’s skyline, both ideal for gathering and socializing.